 Where to File Complaint

-The complaint shall be filed with the Assistant Director for Student Conduct and Integrity & Academic Accommodations, if pertaining to the Foundations of Medicine semesters, or the Assistant Director for Clinical Student Conduct and Development if pertaining to the Clinical Sciences semesters The written complaint can be submitted electronically or in person.
+The complaint shall be filed with the Assistant Director for Student Conduct and Integrity & Academic Accommodations, if pertaining to the Medical Sciences semesters, or the Assistant Director for Clinical Student Conduct and Development if pertaining to the Clinical Sciences semesters The written complaint can be submitted electronically or in person.

 If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs in Miramar.